12 Modules - courses are offered in English

 * Subject to change without prior notice

+The main objective of this module is to provide a toolkit of best practices for validating and seizing opportunities.
 The ‘IpO’ model enables entrepreneurs and intrapreneurs to seize opportunities after identifying the key success factors for their project.
 To sell their project, they need to be able to get a grasp of the communication tools about the project.

 - To identify opportunities, especially non-technological one

 - To advance from the idea to the action plan

 - To verify and validate the project’s feasibility

 - To obtain the backing of investors and other decision makers